ashsuper18/ashsuper18/README.md

 - 👋 Hi, I’m @ashsuper18
 - 👀 I’m interested in Web Designing.
-- 🌱 I’m currently learning Python,C and UX Designing.
+- 🌱 I’m currently learning Python, C and UX Designing.
 - 📫 How to reach me: MailId: it.is.akumar@gmail.com

 <!---